Rowleys Bay Public Marina

-Our marina and the DNR launch are just steps away from our front door for your convenience.
+The Rowleys Bay Public DNR Marina and Boat Launch is just steps away from our front door!
 Fishermen have the only direct access to legendary Four Foot Shoal, one of the best places to catch trophy king salmon in Lake Michigan—steelhead, brown and rainbow trout, northern pike, perch, walleye and small-mouth bass are also in abundance.

 If you have a passion for water sports, you have to come to Rowleys Bay Resort.
 From canoeing and kayaking to sailing and windsurfing, you won’t find a better place in Door County for aqua adventures on Lake Michigan.
 We also offer the most direct access to the Mink River, one of the few unspoiled estuaries in the Great Lakes.
 The river flows through coniferous swamps, a large marsh and empties into Lake Michigan at Rowleys Bay.